Battle of Boonville: Casualties and impact

 New York Herald, June 23, 1861;

 Daily Missouri Republican, St. Louis, Missouri, June 21, 1861;

 Columbia Missouri Statesman, June 21, 1861.

 The real impact of the Battle of Boonville was strategic, far out of proportion to the minimal loss of life.
 The Battle of Boonville effectively ejected the secessionist forces from the center of Missouri, and secured the state for the Union.
 Price realized he could not hold Lexington and retreated, though he would return three months later to re-take the city.
 Secessionist communications to the strongly pro-Confederate Missouri River valley were effectively cut, and would-be recruits from slave-owning regions north of the Missouri River found it difficult to join the Southern army.
 Provisions and supplies also could no longer be obtained from this section of the state.

 A second result of the battle was demoralization.
 While the Missouri State Guard would fight and win on other days (most notably at Wilson's Creek and Lexington just two and three months later, respectively), it was badly dispirited by this early defeat.
 Lyon's victory gave the Union forces time to consolidate their hold on the state, while Marmaduke's disappointment led him to resign from the Missouri State Guard and seek a regular commission in the Confederate Army.
 Marmaduke and Price would team up again during Price's Missouri Raid of 1864, culminating in their defeat at the Battle of Westport on October 23 of that year, which in turn put an end to significant Confederate operations in the state.

 Other battles at Boonville

 Following the battle of June 17, Boonville would serve as the scene for three other Civil War engagements, all of extremely minor importance:

 Second Battle of Boonville

-The Second Battle of Boonville was fought on September 13, 1861, when Colonel William Brown of the Missouri State Guard led 800 men in an attack on 140 pro-Union Boonville Home Guardsmen, under the command of Captain Joseph A. Eppstein, while the Union soldiers were eating breakfast.
+The Second Battle of Boonville was fought on September 13, 1861, when Colonel William Breckenridge "Bill" Brown of the Missouri State Guard led 800 men in an attack on 140 pro-Union Boonville Home Guardsmen, under the command of Captain Joseph A. Eppstein, while the Union soldiers were eating breakfast.
 Due to rain, the Confederates wrapped their flags in black sheathing, which the Home Guard mistook as a sign of no quarter.
 Highly motivated by a perception that the fight was one of "victory or death", the Home Guardsmen managed to defeat the State Guard troops, killing Colonel Brown in the process.